THOMASELOVE/432-classes-2025/class15/README.md

 Yet the dichotomization into "significant" and "not significant" is taken as an imprimatur of authority on these characteristics....

 As [Gelman and Stern (2006) (pdf)](https://sites.stat.columbia.edu/gelman/research/published/signif4.pdf) famously observed, the difference between "significant" and "not significant" is not itself statistically significant.

+---

+## Today in "How To Be A Modern Scientist"

+### On Internal Scientific Communication

+- Use a tool that will let you manage groups
+- Open separate discussions for each project
+- Summarize at regular intervals
+- Include a thread for literature curation

+### On Books

+- Think shorter
+- Develop a book on a platform that allows feedback
+- Sell your book on multiple online platforms

+---

+## Spring Break Reminders

+1. Spring Break is next week, and we will not have class on either 2025-03-09 or 2025-03-11.
+2. Dr. Love will be away and unresponsive to emails and Campuswire from 2025-03-07 through 2025-03-14.
+3. The TAs will not hold office hours from 2025-03-08 through 2025-03-14.
+4. The [Project A Portfolio](https://thomaselove.github.io/432-2025/projA.html#the-project-a-portfolio) is due to Canvas at noon on 2025-03-19.
+Get your questions in before we disappear for Break, if possible.
+    - Remember the Portfolio includes a complete Quarto file, complete HTML file, complete tidied R data set file, and (up to 4 minute) video file.